 That is why in this article you will learn the core concepts of the sales funnel and how you can build a B2B sales funnel to scale up your business.

 What Is a B2B Sales Funnel?

 THE B2B sales funnel is based on three processes-

 - Buying: Customers Seek the solution to a problem.

 - Selling: Communicating and providing a solution according to customers’ needs.

 - Marketing: Educating the potential buyers, and supporting the sellers.

 These three processes intersect and engage in the B2B sales funnel.
 A B2B sales pipeline shows how your sales team nurtures the pool of potential customers, based on what actions were taken to win the deal.
-Prospects come and pass from one step to the next one.
+Prospects come and pass from one step to the next.
 It is only in your sales reps’ hands to guide them and make the deal.

 To make it more clear, let’s go through the five stages of the B2B sales funnel model.

 - Awareness: The first stage of the sales funnel is the lead generation stage, which catches the attention of the target audience through content.
 In this, people hear about the product or service you provide for the first time.
 For instance, a lead finds your article on the Internet, becomes aware of your existence, and wants to read more about the services you offer.